janis-vitols/janis-vitols.github.io/_posts/2016-12-21-elixir-doctests.markdown

 {% endhighlight %}

 Now check what's on **LN#3** `doctest Dtest`.
 This is the magic line which I was telling you earlier - it runs test cases from documentation if there are any.
-To prove this, let's open `lib/dtest.ex` and implement small method with documentation which contains examples.
+To prove this, let's open `lib/dtest.ex` and implement small function with documentation which contains examples.

 {% highlight elixir linenos %}
 defmodule Dtest do